-Zachary Bernstein is Assistant Professor of Music Theory, with a specialization in twentieth-century concert music.
+Zachary Bernstein is Associate Professor of Music Theory, with a specialization in twentieth-century concert music.
 Professor Bernstein joined the Eastman faculty in 2015, having previously taught at The University of Alabama.
 He received a BM in composition from The Juilliard School, an MA in composition from the Graduate Center of the City University of New York, and MA and PhD degrees in music theory, also from the CUNY Graduate Center.

 Honors have included the Barry S. Brook Dissertation Award from the CUNY Graduate Center and the Patricia Carpenter Emerging Scholar Award from the Music Theory Society of New York State.
 He was named a Presidential Scholar in the Arts in 2005.
 In addition, his compositions have been performed by the Cygnus Ensemble, Collage New Music, and Strata.

 At Eastman, Professor Bernstein teaches classes in tonal and post-tonal theory.
 He has advised work on a wide range of subjects, including temporality, approaches to musical space, transformational theory, post-tonal aural skills, late-Romantic form, performer attention and interaction in indeterminate works, and the music of Hans Abrahamsen, William Albright, Luciano Berio, Peter Maxwell Davies, John Harbison, Arnold Schoenberg, and Karlheinz Stockhausen.